We love this hostel! It gets our thumbs up for consistently high customer ratings and excellent quality scores.

 Come and check out our awesome lakeside location in one of the most beautiful parts of New Zealand....
 More...

 Located on the south shore of Lake Te Anau, encompassing stunning views of the lake & surrounding mountains and only a 10-minute walk to the Town Centre.
-With a wide range accommodation, there is...
+W...
 More...

 Let the stunning surrounds of Lake Manapouri totally relax and unwind you.
 If you're looking for peace and tranquility overlooking New Zealand's most beautiful lake, then look no further than Manapour...
 More...